yanns/trampoline-EC/README.md

 # Testing the trampoline execution context with Scala Futures

-Some performances test that compare:
+Some performance tests that compare:
 - scala Futures with the global Execution
 - scala Futures with the trampoline EC
 - scalaz Tasks (for some tests)